John Kretschmer Sailing

 For more information or to Sign Up, send us a message to receive your invoice and link to Captain's Hour.

-I have been sailing professionally, if that’s what you call what I do, for all of my adult life.
-Doing the thing I enjoy most has never felt like a job and I have lost track of how many offshore miles I’ve logged.
-This summer I completed my 25th and 26th Atlantic crossings.
-When my sailing odometer ticked over 300,000 I stopped counting.
-It seems absurd to keep tallying miles, I have nothing to prove and I am not convinced that miles matter very much.
-Unfortunately, they define sailing as the distance between landfalls as if the land’s edge defines the ocean and our relationship with it.
-That’s crazy.
-It’s the in-between that matters.
-The voyage, the journey–the interlude of being “at sea–that’s where the magic lurks.
+John Kretschmer Sailing Training Passages - Workshops - Presentations - Expeditions - Writing/PhotographyThank you for venturing into the far flung world of John Kretschmer Sailing.
+If this is your first time, welcome!
+Otherwise, many thanks for dropping by again.
+For those of you meeting me for the first time, I have been sailing professionally, if that's what you call what I do, all my adult life.
+Doing the thing I enjoy most has never felt like a job and I have lost track of how many miles I've sailed.
+When my sailing odometer ticked over 400,000 - I stopped counting.
+It seems absurd to keep tallying miles, I have nothing to prove, and I am not convinced that miles matter very much.
+They define sailing as the distance between landfalls that matters, the voyage, the interlude of being at sea, that's where the magic lurks.
+Time slows down at sea and what is more important than managing our allotment of time?

-Additionally, I am committed to sharing useful information and hard-won opinions about blue water and coastal voyaging.
-I commit to sharing how to live life on your own terms.
-It’s no surprise, deep ocean sailing in small boats (and at 47 feet, Quetzal still qualifies as a small boat) offers a powerful blend of promise, challenge, and freedom.
-Incidentally, that is exactly what my new book’s subtitle claims.
-Joseph Conrad titled his sailing ship memoir, “The Mirror of the Ocean,” and I love that phrase.
-There is nowhere to hide at sea and the image that reflects back at you from the face of a steel blue wave is brutally honest.
-Therefore, to thrive at sea you must take stock of who you are, not who you want to be.
-There’s no pretending out there.
+Amazingly, I am more passionate about what I do than ever before and committed to sharing useful information and hard-won opinions about blue water and coastal voyaging.
+I am old enough, (and that's an understatement too) and wise enough, to realize that being aboard QUETZAL and sailing her through whatever conditions come our way, is a great gig, the joy and sense of wonder never wane.
+I wrote in my last book, "Sailing to the Edge of Time," that deep ocean sailing offers a powerful blend of promise, challenge, and freedom.
+Joseph Conrad titled his sailing ship memoir, "The Mirror of the Ocean," and I love that phrase.
+There is nowhere to hide at sea and the image that reflects at you from the face of a steel blue wave is brutally honest.
+To thrive at sea you must take stock of who you are, not who you want to be.

-I began my book, Flirting With Mermaids, with the line “I make landfalls for a living.”
-On one hand it’s a good line, but as I get older I have come to realize that making landfalls is easy.
-The reality is, making departures, pushing off the dock, unplugging the electronic handcuffs, subverting the shore-side guilt, is the hard part.
-Fortunately, that’s where I can help.
-Take a good look at the site: the schedule of training passages, the workshops, the pictures, videos, books and even the poems, then send me an email, let’s communicate.
-Sailing dreams are too important to leave for another day.
+I began my book, Flirting With Mermaids, "I make landfalls for a living."
+It's a good line, but I have come to realize that making landfalls is the easy part.
+Making departures, pushing off the dock, unplugging the electronic handcuffs, subverting the shore-side guilt, that's the hard part.
+Fortunately, that's where we can help just sign aboard QUETZAL or ULTIMA.

-The Sailing Schedule is posted here.
+The Sailing Schedule is posted.

 Webinars Are Now Available for Purchase